XiandaChen/QuRate/README.md

 # Running immersive video streaming with and without QuRate
 This section introduces how to watch the immersive video with and without the QuRate enabled, which includes "Default" and "QuRate_verbose" modes from the playlist.
 You will be able to observe the frame rate reduction in the "QuRate_verbose" mode.
-Below are the steps to set up the player and the details to evaluate the two modes.
+For power measurement with the "QuRate" mode, please refer to the "Power measurement" section.
+Below are the steps to set up the player and the details for evaluation.

 1. On smartphone, type `path-to-localhost-folder/QuRate.html` in the URL bar of the Chromium.
 1. Choose a video from the playlist.